Royals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to the total, the Royals and their opponents are 6-4-0 in their previous 10 games.
+- When it comes to the over/under, the Royals and their foes are 6-4-0 in their last 10 contests.

-- The past 10 Royals matchups have not had a runline set by bookmakers.
+- The past 10 Royals contests have not had a spread set by bookmakers.

 Royals Betting Records & Stats

-- The Royals have been victorious in 36, or 32.7%, of the 110 contests they have been chosen as underdogs in this season.
+- The Royals have won in 36, or 32.4%, of the 111 contests they have been named as odds-on underdogs this year.

-- Kansas City has entered 45 games this season as the underdog by +155 or more and is 11-34 in those contests.
+- Kansas City has a record of 9-24 in games where oddsmakers have it as underdogs of at least +170 on the moneyline.

-- Kansas City and its opponents have gone over the total this season in 60 of its 124 opportunities.
+- Kansas City and its opponents have hit the over in 61 of its 125 games with a total this season.

 - The Royals have posted a record of 9-8-0 against the spread this season.